JayAma-XII/Milestone-1/README.md

 - https://fonts.google.com/ (Source for all used fonts)
 - https://getbootstrap.com/docs/5.3/components/navbar/#nav (For the navigation bar on every page)
 - https://getbootstrap.com/docs/5.3/components/carousel/ (For the image carousel on index.html)
+- Bootstrap has been used for the image carousel and all of the navigation bars.

 ## Features